stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 1. Natively-hosted Cloud Directories that originate in Stormpath
 2. Mirror Directories that act as secure replicas of existing LDAP user directories outside of Stormpath, for example those on Active Directory servers.
-3. Social Directories that pull-in account information from four sites that support social login: Google, Facebook, Github and LinkedIn.
+3. Social Directories that pull in account information from four sites that support social login: Google, Facebook, Github and LinkedIn.

 You can add as many Directories of each type as you require.